-Roman Koshykar is the library’s liaison to RIT’s Golisano College of Computing and Information Sciences (GCCIS) and the Office of Graduate Studies (OGS).
+Roman Koshykar is the library’s liaison to RIT’s Golisano College of Computing and Information Sciences (GCCIS) and the Office of Graduate Education (OGE).
 He strives to educate GCCIS students on library research and literature searching, and is also responsible for helping students across campus publish their theses.
-He also trains the RIT community on using citation management systems and Lynda.com.
-Prior to coming to RIT, he was the Engineering Librarian at Binghamton University (SUNY).
+He also trains the RIT community on using citation management systems and LinkedIn Learning.
+Prior to coming to RIT, he was the Engineering Librarian at Binghamton University (SUNY)..

 Koshykar holds a BS in Biological Sciences from Cornell University and a MS in Library and Information Sciences from the University of Illinois.
 He enjoys curling, reading, nature, music, cookery, and being a dad.

-Tracey Melville orders and maintains print and electronic serials; assists with Information Delivery Services (IDS) responsibilities; and works with Graduate students, faculty and staff for timely processing of thesis/dissertation requirements.
+Tracey Melville orders and maintains acquisitions as well as print/electronic serials.
+When needed, she assists with Information Delivery Services (IDS) responsibilities.
 She was a 2008 Staff Recognition Awards Nominee for the RIT Libraries Food For Thought Committee and is a Lean Six Sigma Yellow Belt from CQAS at RIT.
-Melville is involved with the RIT I’m First program.
+Melville was also involved with the RIT I’m First program.

 Melville previously worked at the Nazareth College of Rochester Lorette Wilmot Library and Media Center.
 While there, she held various positions including the Reserves/Interlibrary Loan/Serials Department weekend supervisor, Evening Circulation Supervisor, and assisted with Reference Desk duties.
 Melville holds a BA in Psychology with a minor in Music from Nazareth College of Rochester.